opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/lb_listener_v2.md

 * `tags` - (Optional) Tags key/value pairs to associate with the loadbalancer listener.

+* `ip_group` - (Optional, List) Specifies the IP address group associated with the listener.
+  * `id` - (Required, String) Specifies the ID of the IP address group associated with the listener.
+    Specifies the ID of the IP address group associated with the listener.
+    If `ip_list` in `opentelekomcloud_lb_ipgroup_v3` is set to an empty array `[]` and type to `whitelist`, no IP addresses are allowed to access the listener.
+    If `ip_list` in `opentelekomcloud_lb_ipgroup_v3` is set to an empty array `[]` and type to `blacklist`, any IP address is allowed to access the listener.
+  * `enable` - (Optional, Bool) Specifies whether to enable access control.
+    `true` (default): Access control will be enabled.
+    `false`: Access control will be disabled.
+  * `type` - (Optional, String) Specifies how access to the listener is controlled.
+    `white` (default): A whitelist will be configured.
+Only IP addresses in the whitelist can access the listener.
+    `black`: A blacklist will be configured.
+IP addresses in the blacklist are not allowed to access the listener.
+  *
 ## Attributes Reference

 The following attributes are exported: